Quick Kick (G.I. Joe): Profile

-His real name is MacArthur S. Ito, and his rank is that of corporal E-4.
+His real name is MacArthur S. Ito, and his rank is that of Corporal E-4.
 Quick Kick was born in Los Angeles, California.

 Quick Kick's Japanese father and Korean mother owned a grocery store in Watts.
 He found difficulty being accepted by either the Japanese or Korean community because of his mixed heritage.
 Quick Kick also has a passion for basketball, but was always turned down because of his height.
-Therefore, he turned to martial arts, and has earned black belts in Tae Kwon Do, Goju Ryu, Judo, Southern Praying Mantis Kung-Fu, Tai-Chi Sword, Zen Sword, and Wing-Chun fighting arts.
+Therefore, he turned to martial arts, and has earned black belts in Tae Kwon Do, Goju Ryu Karate, Southern Praying Mantis Kung-Fu, Tai Chi Sword, Zen Sword, and Wing-Chun fighting arts.
 He later worked in Hollywood as a stuntman, where the U.S. Army noticed his skills and recruited him for the elite Rangers.
 After the Army, he went on to join the G.I.
 Joe Team.
 Quick Kick is also a qualified expert with all NATO and Warsaw Pact small arms.